sylphiae/homepage_redesign/_drafts/2014-07-08-C2A-Recruit-Opposite.md

 > Lessig pitched wealthy donors in the tech community last week on the utility of restricting corporate political speech, saying their political agenda would be much easier to advance if opposing forces were restricted from influencing the political process.

 There are so many things wrong with this sentence. (sigh).
-"The utility of restricting corporate political speech" is wrong - no model legislation over at reform.to would restrict corporate political speech - or any political speech - in any form.
-Volunteers even put turned the reforms into a *cartoon*, so there's no excuse for not understanding the concept.
+"The utility of restricting corporate political speech" is wrong - no model legislation over at [reform.to](http://reform.to) would restrict corporate political speech - or any political speech - in any form.
+Volunteers even [turned the idea behind the reforms into a *cartoon*](https://www.youtube.com/watch?v=OCnRxgfV5ps), so there's no excuse for not understanding the concept.

 "their political agenda would be much easier to advance if opposing forces were restricted from influencing the political process."